vitay/deeprl/DeepRL.md

 ### POMDP: Partially Observable Markov Decision Process

 In many problems (e.g. vision-based), one does not have access to the true states of the agent, but one can only indirectly observe them.
 For example, in a video game, the true state is defined by a couple of variables: coordinates $(x, y)$ of the two players, position of the ball, speed, etc. However, all you have access to are the raw pixels: sometimes the ball may be hidden behing a wall or a tree, but it still exists in the state space.
+Speed information is also not observable in a single frame.

 In a **Partially Observable Markov Decision Process** (POMDP), observations $o_t$ come from a space $\mathcal{O}$ and are linked to underlying states using the density function $p(o_t| s_t)$.
 Observations are usually not Markovian, so the full history of observations $h_t = (o_0, a_0, \dots o_t, a_t)$ is needed to solve the problem (see @sec:recurrent-attention-models).